Where They Are Now: Business Management Careers

 Corporate Environmental, Health and Safety Manager

-“It’s not just making sure everyone stays safe, but making sure the building is operational and open in compliance with federal and state regulations to workplace safety,” Lago says.
+“It’s not just ensuring everyone's safety, but also that the building is in compliance with federal and state standards,” Lago says.
 “I do that in a number of ways — I’m in charge of training, inspections, audits, risk assessments, and preventative maintenance schedules.”

 He’s also responsible for reporting on several key performance indicators and incident metrics to “continuously drive improvement.”